Introduction

 How can organizations conduct whiteboard programming interviews?

-Whiteboard programming interviews are a staple in the tech industry.
-They provide a unique way to evaluate a candidate’s problem-solving skills, communication, and coding proficiency.
+Whiteboard programming interviews are a staple for tech companies across the globe.
+After all, they provide a unique way to evaluate a viable candidate’s problem-solving skills, communication, and coding proficiency.

-However, these interviews can be stressful for the candidates and organizations to get right.
+However, these interviews can at time be stressful for the candidates and organizations to get right.
 Here’s how organizations can ensure they conduct whiteboard interviews fairly and effectively.

 Start with clear objectives